Policy 5200 — Internal Research Grants

 3.6 Duration of Grants and Awards to Faculty Members

-All faculty members are expected to expend their grant or award within two years of receipt.
-Unspent funds will revert to the University for re-allocation.
-Recipients of awards whose research or creative activity is interrupted as a result of a maternity, medical or special leave granted by the University, or other extenuating circumstances may request an extension from the Provost and Vice-President, Academic and Research.
+All faculty members are expected to expend their grant or award within the timeframe outlined in the letter of award.
+Normally, unspent funds will revert to the University for re-allocation.
+Recipients of awards whose research or creative activity is interrupted because of a parental, medical, or special leave granted by the University, or other extenuating circumstances; however, may request an extension in time for use of funds from the Provost and Vice-President, Academic and Research.
 In responding to such requests the Provost and Vice-President, Academic and Research will weigh the prospects that the project can and will be completed within a reasonable and foreseeable time.
 If the Provost and Vice-President, Academic and Research does not intend to grant such an extension, the case will be referred to the Research and Creative Activities Committee for consideration.

 3.7 Policy Regarding the Allocation of Internal Research Grants and Awards to Students

-The primary objective of Student Summer Research Awards is to provide students with comprehensive, quality research experiences.
-The main considerations in the allocation of these awards is the excellence of the student and the quality of the proposed research.
-In ranking the applications, committees will take into account the following principles:
+The primary objective of Independent Student Research Grants is to provide students with comprehensive, quality research experiences.
+The main considerations in the allocation of these awards are the excellence of the student and the quality of the proposed research.
+In ranking the applications, committees will consider the following principles:

 • Awards should be available to students from all disciplines in an equitable manner;

-• A faculty member cannot be the proposed supervisor on more than three (3) different student applications (only the primary supervisor is considered to be the supervisor);
+• A faculty member cannot be the proposed primary supervisor on more than three (3) different student applications, though they can be a co-supervisor on additional student applications;

-• Preference will be given to students about to enter their fourth year, since such students are best positioned to benefit from the research experience;
+• Preference will be given to students about to enter their final year of studies, since such students are best positioned to benefit from the research experience;

 • In the case of applicants of near quality, preference will be given to the distribution of awards across the full range of disciplines and the full variety of supervisors; and

-• Normally awards will not be made to graduating students or students currently in first year.
+• Awards will not normally be made to graduating students or students currently in their first year of study.

 3.7.1 Eligibility

-In order to be eligible to apply for a Student Summer Research Award, a student must have a minimum cumulative GPA of 3.0 for a third-year student and 3.3 for a second-year student.
+In order to be eligible to apply for an Independent Student Research Grant, a student must normally have a minimum cumulative GPA of 3.5.

 Successful proposals dealing with human subjects must be submitted for approval to the Mount Allison University Research Ethics Board (REB) before funds will be released.
-Conceivably the REB may request the applicant to modify the research protocol to conform to the Tri-Council Policy on Research Involving Humans.
-Similarly, proposals dealing with experimental animals must be approved by the Mount Allison University Animal Care Committee (ACC), following policies of the Canadian Council on Animal Care.
-The REB and ACC will make every effort to expedite their review of proposals so that researchers can proceed smoothly into their projects.
+Conceivably the REB may request the applicant to modify the research protocol to conform to the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans.
+Similarly, proposals involving the use of animals in research experiments must be approved by the Mount Allison University Animal Care Committee (ACC), following policies of the Canadian Council on Animal Care.
+The REB and ACC will make every effort to expedite their review of proposals so that approved proposed research can proceed.

 Internal research accounts are governed by the following regulations: